GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Measure of weak identification and diagnosis

 We have developed a new MR method, GENIUS-MAWII, which simultaneously addresses the two salient challenges in MR: many weak IVs and widespread horizontal pleiotropy.
 We account for many weak IVs by establishing consistency and asymptotic normality of the CUE obtained from using the derived influence functions as moment conditions under many weak moment asymptotics, and we deal with widespread horizontal pleiotropy by leveraging heteroscedasticity of the exposure based on the GENIUS identification strategy.
 However, GENIUS-MAWII will break down if identification is too weak for many weak moment asymptotics to provide good approximation, resulting in \emph{estimation bias}; or if the untestable assumptions \eqref{eq: out model X}-\eqref{eq: exp model X} and $ \bmZ\perp U\mid \bmX $ do not hold, resulting in \emph{identification bias}.
 Therefore, to enhance the reliability of GENIUS-MAWII in MR analysis, besides using domain knowledge, it is useful to have tools to gauge whether identification is strong enough for the promised asymptotic results to kick in and whether there is any evidence to falsify the assumptions.
-For these two purposes, a measure of weak identification and a graphical diagnostic tool are developed in this section.
+For these two purposes, we present a measure of weak identification, an overidentification test, and a graphical diagnostic tool in this section.

-\subsection{Measure of Weak Identification}
+\subsection{Measure of weak identification}

 Detection of weak identification is an important part in IV analysis, because weak identification can result in unreliable estimation and inference \citep{Stock:2002aa}.
-Until now, several formal procedures are readily available for weak IV detection based on linear IV models.
-For example, \cite{Stock2001:ivtest} propose to use the first-stage F-statistic to assert whether IVs are weak; \cite{Hahn:2002aa} develop a specification test for strong IVs.
-However, detection of weak identification in GMM with many invalid IVs is more challenging and less developed.
-In this section, we aim to provide some measure of weak identification that can serve as a helpful diagnosis for reliable inference based on Theorem \ref{theo: GMM}.
+Until now, several formal procedures are readily available for weak IV detection based on linear IV models. {For example, \cite{Stock2001:ivtest} propose to use the first-stage F-statistic to assert whether IVs are weak under the homoscedastic error assumption, which is later extended by \cite{olea2013robust} to handle heteroscedastic errors.} \cite{Hahn:2002aa} develop a specification test for strong IVs.
+In this section, we provide a measure of weak identification for GENIUS-MAWII, which measures the extent of heteroscedasticity and can serve as a helpful diagnosis for reliable inference.